Omaha, Nebraska: To the 1960s

+1970s and onwards

 Since the 1970s, Omaha has continued expanding and growing, mostly to available land to the west.
 West Omaha has become home to the majority of the city's population.
 North and South Omaha's populations continue to be centers of new immigrants, with economic and racial diversity.
 In 1975 a major tornado, along with a major blizzard, caused more than $100 million in damages in 1975 dollars.

 Downtown Omaha has since been rejuvenated in numerous ways, starting with the development of Gene Leahy Mall and W. Dale Clark Library in the late 1970s.
 In the 1980s, Omaha's fruit warehouses were converted into a shopping area called the Old Market.
 The demolition of Jobber's Canyon in 1989 led to the creation of the ConAgra Foods campus.
 Several nearby buildings, including the Nash Block, have been converted into condominiums.
 The stockyards were taken down; the only surviving building is the Livestock Exchange Building, which was converted to multi-use and listed on the National Register of Historic Places.

 A historic preservation movement in Omaha has led to a number of historic structures and districts being designated Omaha Landmarks or listed on the National Register of Historic Places.
 Much of the push toward preservation came after Omaha gained the notorious designation of having, in 1989, demolished the largest-ever National Register historic district in the United States, a record that still stands as of 2013.
 The Jobbers Canyon Historic District, along the Missouri River, was felled for a new headquarters campus for ConAgra Foods, a company which threatened to relocate if Omaha did not allow them to raze the city's historic district.
 The Jobber's Canyon warehouses had before then been allowed to deteriorate and were the scene of several fires set by the homeless population that had come to live in the abandoned buildings.
 At the time, there were no plans in place for revitalizing the buildings.